peterse/peterse.github.io/docs/about.markdown

 permalink: /about/
 ---

-I do research on machine learning and quantum information at University of Waterloo /  Perimeter Institute for Theoretical Physics.
+I currently work at Xanadu.
+I previously did research on machine learning and quantum information at University of Waterloo /  Perimeter Institute for Theoretical Physics.

 **Research timeline**